Indian Reorganization Act: Legacy

-The Reorganization Act was wide-ranging legislation authorizing tribal self-rule under federal supervision, putting an end to land allotment and generally promoting measures to enhance tribes and encouraging education.
+The Reorganization Act was wide-ranging legislation authorizing tribal self-rule under federal supervision, ending land allotment, and generally promoting measures to enhance tribes and encourage education.

 Having described the American society as "physically, religiously, socially, and aesthetically shattered, dismembered, directionless", Collier was later criticized for his romantic views about the moral superiority of traditional society as opposed to modernity.
 Philp says after his experience at the Taos Pueblo, Collier "made a lifelong commitment to preserve tribal community life because it offered a cultural alternative to modernity....His romantic stereotyping of Indians often did not fit the reality of contemporary tribal life."

 The act has helped conserve the communal tribal land bases.
 Collier supporters blame Congress for altering the legislation proposed by Collier, so that it has not been as successful as possible.
 On many reservations, its provisions exacerbated longstanding differences between traditionals and those who had adopted more European-American ways.
 Many Native Americans believe their traditional systems of government were better for their culture.